yandex-load/volta/README.md

 # What do you need
 * **A Volta Box**.
 Volta Box is an arduino-based current meter and power source for your mobile device.
 We will provide schematics after a while.
-Contact us if you want to get explanation right now.
+Contact us if you want to get explanation right away.
 * An **instrumented** mobile device.
 You need to extract a battery from your mobile device and connect **Volta Box** instead.
 * If you want to control your device with **adb** while running your tests, you also need a current-limiting USB cable.
 Currently, we use FET to make those (google "FET current limiter").